Layers of the Onion

 As soon as body began to turn to concrete, instead of panicking, I relaxed around it and allowed it to become as intense as it wanted.
-And the pain grew and grew and I thought maybe I would die, until suddenly it vanished.
+And the pain grew and grew, until suddenly it vanished.
 And a thought passed through my head, ‘another layer gone’.

 The concrete feeling never returned – because the layers, once they have been borne and passed away, never come back.